Hallmarking ImportsCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Imported Sterling Silver

-Because they were not used as part of a composite mark, each cameo punch produced a shield shape around the mark.
-Town marks on gold were surrounded by a square shield with cut corners, on silver an oval shield was used.
+Because they were not used as part of a composite mark, each cameo punch produced a surround shape around the mark.
+Town marks on gold were surrounded by a square surround with cut corners, on silver an oval surround was used.

 Numerical values were specified for the fineness mark so that the crown for gold and the lion of sterling silver would not be used on foreign plate.
 For gold the carat value together with its decimal equivalent was marked, for silver items the decimal equivalent of the standard was marked.
 E.g. 18 carat gold was to be marked 18 and .75, sterling silver was to be marked ·925 in cameo with an oval surround as shown here, the equivalent to the lion passant struck on British made sterling silver items.